lesleyrs/wasmlite/README.md

 - pdclib can't format floats yet causing issues with EG quake options/keys (use JS_logFloat, [stb_sprintf](https://github.com/nothings/stb/blob/master/stb_sprintf.h) or [nanoprintf](https://github.com/charlesnicholson/nanoprintf)
 - missing JS apis: audio/touch/gamepad/webgl/webgpu/webworker etc
 - Chrome kills fps with dev console open, and has other lag/timing problems (see doom debug build), temp fix: changing compile flags, enabling profiler
+- Inactive tabs will always pause wasm execution, TODO might be fixed by setting a main loop for setTimeout rather than calling it in a wasm loop

 ## Ports
 In some forks the non-wasm targets haven't been kept in a working state, emulators don't support saves load/download yet